alessiapetracin/economicFreedom/README.md

 ### Project ###

-The following project focuses on the analysis of the indicators previously examined.
+The following project focuses on the exploratory analysis of the indicators previously examined.
 In particular, it is comprised of:
 - A data visualization part, in which different regions are compared based on different indicators, and the relationship between the variables are explored in the form of plots.
 - An outlier detection part, where some instances, corresponding to peculiar countries, are uncovered as outliers, examined and, in some cases, removed.
 In this step, the predictors are also trasnformed to a more normal distribution.
 - A Principal Component Analysis, which suggests through a biplot that the indicators Tax Burden, Government Spending and Fiscal Health can be set apart from the other indicators.